The Application Process

 Resume Screening

-Once the preliminary screening is complete, the Selection Committee reviews the applications to determine who meets the requirements listed in the screening criteria and who will be invited for an assignment and/or interview.
+Once the preliminary screening is complete, the Selection Committee reviews applications to determine who meets the requirements listed in the preapproved screening criteria and who will be invited for an assignment and/or interview.

 Assessment Phase

-After the Selection Committee completes the screening phase, the competition moves to the assessment phase, which assesses the candidate’s suitability for the job through an interview and possibly an assignment.
+After the Selection Committee completes the screening phase, the competition moves to the assessment phase, which assesses the candidate’s suitability for the job through possibly an assignment and an interview.

 Assignment